Do you have an AI faith?

 How were the Bereans introduced to Paul’s teaching?
 They heard him “live”.
 They didn’t hear it from someone else or interpreted by someone else.
 They were present.
 They had context.
 We live in a livestream world.
 It is easy to watch – to attend virtually.
 But there is no substitute for being in the service, in the atmosphere of the room, hearing the words for yourself.
 Like the song says, “there’s nothing like the real thing, baby”

 One definition of faith is informed trust.
-It is belief that is backed by evidence that has been proven trustworthy, that is lived out authentically and in community.
-How were the Ai generated videos unmasked?
+It is belief that is backed by evidence.
+Belief that has been proven trustworthy, that is lived out authentically and in community.
+How were the AI generated videos unmasked?
 By going to the source.

-• Not one actually heard Ed Sheeran sing a worship song. (it has been pulled by YouTube)
+• No one actually heard Ed Sheeran sing a worship song “live” (it has since been pulled by YouTube)

 • Elon Musk and Mel Gibson did not go public to share how they “risked it all to follow Jesus”.